chetnashah/webconcepts/AngularJSDirectives.md

 https://gist.github.com/CMCDragonkai/6282750

+### difference between link and controller

+what the difference is between link and controller.
+The basic difference is that controller can expose an API, and link functions can interact with controllers using require.

+Best Practice: use controller when you want to expose an API to other directives.
+Otherwise use link.

+Link can have two parts: pre-link and post-link function.
+Post-link function is equivalent to `componentDidMount` of reactjs.
+Also post-link function of children runs before parent's post-link function.
 ### $observe

 `$observe()` is a method on the Attributes object, and as such, it can only be used to observe/watch the value change of a DOM attribute.
 It is only used/called inside directives.
 Use $observe when you need to observe/watch a DOM attribute that contains interpolation (i.e., `{{}}`'s).